How Malware Works and How Much Hackers Earn

 - Search for common signs of encryption, temporary files, decryption keys on the attacked computer.

 Both of these methods are effective only if the ransomware isn’t created by professionals, and if it is physically found on the computer.

-In reality, if the encryption key isn’t saved on disk and isn’t stored in the memory, and the executable code itself also existed only while the ransomware was encrypting data (being only in the memory), then there is no way to bypass modern encryption standards such as AES-256.
+In reality, if the encryption key isn’t saved on disk and isn’t stored in the memory, and the executable code itself also existed only while the ransomware was encrypting data (being only in the memory), then there is no way to bypass modern encryption standards such as.
 Even on existing supercomputers, the key selection will take several thousand years.

 The last step is getting the ransom.